nuwber/rabbitevents/README.md

 ]
 ```

-There'e 3 elements of an array, so 3 variables will be passed to a Listener (array, string and integer).
+There's 3 elements of an array, so 3 variables will be passed to a Listener (array, string and integer).
 If an associative array is being passed, the Dispatcher wraps this array by itself.